Home » No Opening Greeting or Courtesy Closing?

 No Opening Greeting or Courtesy Closing?

-Is all email Informal?
+Aren’t all emails Informal?

-Here’s an example: No Greeting vs. Greeting
+Here’s an example: No Greeting vs. Greeting.

 Without a greeting: